monicahq/monica/readme.md

 whatever they want with it.
 * Create mobile apps.
 * Build great reports so people can have interesting insights.
-* Create a smart recommandation system for gifts.
+* Create a smart recommendation system for gifts.
 For instance, if my nephew is soon 6 years old in a month, I will be able to receive an email with a list of 5 potential gifts I can offer to a 6 year old boy.
 * Add more ways of being reminded: Telegram, SMS,...